wes-chen/build-a-website/lesson-01/README.md

 >
 >  — <cite>Wesley Chen, 2019</cite>

-You use Google Drive to store documents on the cloud.
-Programmers use Git to store their code on the cloud.
+You use Google Drive to store and view documents on the cloud.
+Programmers use Git and Github to store and view their code on the cloud.

 [This guide](https://guides.github.com/introduction/git-handbook/) is pretty good at explaining what Git is.
 Read it, then read my bad explanation of it.